Need fresh YouTube video ideas for your channel in 2017?

 - Note down what your competitors are doing and improve on their ideas.

 - Come up with 5 ideas on the things your business does differently to everyone else.
+In particular, highlight the 5 key things your business does differently to your competitors.

 - Have you got an inspirational story to share?
 Stories are extremely memorable and strengthen people’s view of your company and brand.